 The Section 106 agreement states that the Airport Company will seek to achieve and maintain a target of 97% for departures.
-Currently the airport achieves more than its target.

 The ANOMS system allows the Airport Company to closely monitor the track keeping of departing aircraft and the Airport holds bi quarterly meetings with the airlines to discuss any track keeping issues.